gitlabhq/gitlabhq/CONTRIBUTING.md

 This guide details how to use pull requests and the issues to improve GitLab.

-## Closing deviating issues
+## Closing policy for pull requests and issues

 Pull requests and issues not in line with the guidelines listed in this document will be closed with just a link to this paragraph.
-GitLab is popular open source project and the capacity to deal with issues and pull requests is limited.
+GitLab is a popular open source project and the capacity to deal with issues and pull requests is limited.
 To get support for your problems please use other channels as detailed in [the getting help section of the readme](https://github.com/gitlabhq/gitlabhq#getting-help).
-[Support subscriptions](http://www.gitlab.com/subscription/) and [consulting services](http://www.gitlab.com/consultancy/) are available from GitLab.com.
+Professional [support subscriptions](http://www.gitlab.com/subscription/) and [consulting services](http://www.gitlab.com/consultancy/) are available from [GitLab.com](http://www.gitlab.com/).

 ## Pull requests

 We welcome pull request with improvements to GitLab code and/or documentation.
 The issues we would really like a pull request for are listed with the [status 'accepting merge/pull requests' on our feedback forum](http://feedback.gitlab.com/forums/176466-general/status/796455) but other improvements are also welcome.

-## Pull request guidelines
+### Pull request guidelines

  If you can please submit a pull request with the fix including tests.
 The workflow to make a pull request is as follows: